 Currency exchange rate fluctuations are a common issue among merchants selling to Brazil.
 Since the exchange operation does not occur on the same date as the payment date, cross-border merchants can find it difficult to protect themselves from these variations, as they cannot predict with certainty the amount they will receive.

 Picture this: you are selling a product or service online to Brazil, and the current exchange rate is BRL 5,00 for USD 1,00 at the time of the purchase.
 However, since the exchange operation occurs days later, there is a risk of the Brazilian real devaluating, meaning you will receive a lower amount than predicted.

 Of course, the opposite can also occur, and exchange rate fluctuations can eventually benefit merchants, meaning these variations can become close to zero longer-term.
-Even so, there are a few practices that can reduce this risk and help cross-border merchants selling to Brazil to manage this situation.
+Even so, a few practices can reduce this risk and help cross-border merchants selling to Brazil manage this situation.